 Add all the ingredients into a mixing glass with ice and stir until very cold.

 Strain into a chilled cocktail glass.

 Garnish with a lemon twist.

-Dr. Tobias Buchannon
+Dr. Tobias Jensen

 Sinister villain in a suit.
 He nearly destroyed Heather and her world, crafting rough waters she waded in for years.

 He’d want something masculine yet refined no matter the cost.